Have you ever heard of Golden Spike National Historical Park aka Promontory Point Utah?

 I hadn’t either!
 It is part of the National Park Service.
 On our way back from Yellowstone National Park, we saw a sign off to the side of the road that said Golden Spike National Historical Park, this was in Utah.

 We’re the type of people that when we have a destination in mind, including home, we don’t usually make unplanned stops.
 This time it was still early enough in the day, we were in the area, and so we decided that we would jump off the highway and check it out!

-This Historical Park is really far off the main hwy!
-(My quick check on Google Maps is saying about 28 miles off of the highway.)
+The Gold Spike National Historical Park is a little less than an hour and a half from Salt Lake City.
+It is really far off the main highway!
+(About 28 miles off of the highway.)
 There are also no other touristy sites in the vicinity, so it will take some commitment to make this stop part of your trip.
-More on that later.

-2019 is the 150 year anniversary of this great event.
-Therefore, visiting the Golden Spike Historical Park this year is extra special.
-There are many celebrations and exhibits throughout the state.
+2019 was the 150 year anniversary of this great event.
 Reenactments are common every single day, but in honor of the 150 year celebration a special reenactment was performed.

 For your viewing pleasure, you can watch part of the celebration!
 This is provided by the special website that was created for this, called Spike 150.

 Plan Your Visit to Golden Spike National Historical Park

 Should I Plan a Special Visit